orange-cloudfoundry/gobis-middlewares/README.md

 ## Infopage

-Add an endpoint on upstream to see information like headers set by gobis and user informations set by middlewares (Useful for frontend)
+Add an endpoint on upstream to see information like headers set by gobis and user information set by middlewares (Useful for frontend)

 See godoc for [CorsOptions](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares/infopage#InfoPageOptions) to know more about parameters.